 - Available to any school in the Austin Independent School District, and may be available to campuses in the great Austin metro area

 Our innovative “School Grief Support Network” program was developed to address the gap in services for children who’ve experienced a loss.
-The Christi Center pairs one of our trained “Cadre Counselor” volunteers with a grieving child.
+The Christi Center pairs one of our trained “Cadre Counselor” volunteers or masters-level counseling or social work interns with a grieving child.
 The counselor utilizes a developed curriculum of activities that the counselor and child can work on together to remember the loved one who died and build positive coping skills in the child.

 - Typically offered to elementary students who may not have a peer group within their school